Buying Groceries for One Person.

 • Gallery images of store items can serve as handy reminders for future shopping lists.
 To capture an image directly onto the planner while shopping, click into a gallery field, select "add image in cell" and take a pic.
 Images may also be imbedded directly onto the planner's sticker keeper in the same manner, to be stored as functional stickers.

-• Update the Freezer Tracker, Seasonings Sorter, Seven Day Food Spending Tracker, and Receipt Galleries after shopping.
+• Update the Freezer Tracker, Seasonings Sorter, Seven Day Food Spending Tracker, and Receipt Gallery after shopping.

 3. Find a balance for monthly food budgeting.